And-0/openfl-fglads-preloader/README.md

 A port of [Ben Lowry's](https://github.com/benlowry) [FGLAds Preloader Wrapper](https://github.com/benlowry/openfl-fglads-preloader) for OpenFL and AS3 to HaxeFlixel.

 ### Changes to the original version:
 Since the default HaxeFlixel preloader inherits from FlxPreloaderBase and not NMEPreloader (at least not directly) some changes were needed to make this custom preloader work out of the box.
 The only file that had to be changed was FGLPreloader.hx, which in this fork is replaced by FGLFlxPreloader.hx.
-The code for implementing it in the project's xml is also slightly different, but other than that, everything has been kept the same.
+The code for implementing it in the project's xml is also slightly different, but other than that, everything has been kept the same including the available customization options; for help on this, please check the original repository [here](https://github.com/benlowry/openfl-fglads-preloader).
 Many thanks to Ben Lowry for his original work and doing all the heavy lifting! :D

 ### Features include:
 - attractive preloading bar